The public and private faith of Hillary Clinton

 Economic prosperity and political freedom aren't enough, Clinton said in the now-infamous speech.
 She encouraged Americans to dig deeper, to find the "core level meaning in our individual lives," to awaken from their "sleeping sickness of the soul."

 The press tore her apart.
-"St. Hillary," The New York Times mocked.
+"Saint Hillary," The New York Times mocked.
 "Psychobabble," another newspaper said.

-Lissa Muscatine, Clinton's friend and former speechwriter, said the First Lady felt blindsided and misunderstood.
-Her family had just taken Hugh Rodham, Clinton's father, off of life support, a moment that stirred big questions in Clinton.
+Lissa Muscatine, Clinton's friend and former speechwriter, said the first lady felt blindsided and misunderstood.
+Her family had just taken Hugh Rodham, Clinton's father, off life support, a moment that stirred big questions in Clinton.

-"She was trying to be reflective and thoughtful in a personal way and she got completely ridiculed.
+"She was trying to be reflective and thoughtful in a personal way, and she got completely ridiculed.
 It was painful because she was really trying to say something.
 Her father was dying; if people are not allowed to be introspective in those moments, then we have no empathy whatsoever."

 Several months later, at a National Prayer Luncheon, Clinton said she was somewhat afraid to address religion again.